-- 1. Launch WinList and pass through the opening dialogs. - 2.
-Launch ModFit LT and pass through the opening dialogs. - 3.
-Using ModFit LT's Open FCS command, navigate to the Samples folder located in the WinList application folder.
+- Launch WinList and pass through the opening dialogs. - Launch ModFit LT and pass through the opening dialogs. - Using ModFit LT's Open FCS command, navigate to the Samples folder located in the WinList application folder.
 Select "CFSE sample.fcs" and click Open.
 Note, the dialog may look different than the one shown below, depending on the version of ModFit LT you are using.

-- 4. Choose "FL1-H-CFSE" as the analysis parameter, and click OK. - 5.
-Do not create any gates for this file; we'll do that later in WinList. - 6.
-Click the Cell Tracking Wizard button on the ribbon bar. - 7.
-In the Cell Tracking Wizard dialog, click the Generations tab and choose the "Floating" model option from the drop-down list.
+- Choose "FL1-H-CFSE" as the analysis parameter. - Next, right-click on the histogram and choose Edit X Parameter.
+Choose Log for the Transform and click OK.

+The axis now displays the Log transform.
+We don't need to create any gates - we'll do that later in WinList.

+- Click OK. - On ModFit LT's home tab choose Cell Track Wizard. - In the Cell Tracking Wizard dialog, click the Generations tab and choose the "Floating" model option from the drop-down list.

 Click the Other tab, and enable Export partition table and Prompt for file name checkboxes.
 These options will cause the program to create the export file after analysis and allow you to enter a name for the export file.
-Finally, click the Analyze button to perform the analysis.

-8. When the analysis is complete, the Choose Location to Save Partitions dialog will be displayed.
+- Finally, click the Analyze button to perform the analysis. - When the analysis is complete, the Choose Location to Save Partitions dialog will be displayed.
 You can save the file to any location.
 For this tutorial, save the export file to the desktop so that it's easy to find later.